southside-chillers/southside.chillers.online/southside/content/chapters/forensic-orcaeology.md

 They search the temple.
 Galadriel decides to climb over to the crescent-shaped window and punch out a pound of red glass, just in case that ever comes in handy again.
 Harlan checks out the dead orc’s fancy armor, and concludes that while it’s unusual, it’s not something he’s interested in taking for himself.

 Behind a secret compartment in the altar, they find a book.
-It’s a title that was also part of Bryn’s collection: Anatomy of Bugbears, Second Edition.
+It’s a title that was also part of Bryn’s collection: *Anatomy of Bugbears, Second Edition*.
 But inside this one is a sticker that makes Hanamir’s eyes brim with tears:

-*Propery of Drephis State University*
+*Property of Drephis State University*

 And, to make it worse: the book has been desecrated.
 Completely hollowed out.
 It’s nothing but a rectangular cavity between two covers and a spine.